Fabrizz/MMM-LiveLyrics/README.md

 #

 # MMM-LiveLyrics
 This module overlays the lyrics of the song that you are curretly listening to using the Genius data.
-It modifies the normal GeniusLyrics library and adds custom filters to ahve better results when getting the song data.
+It modifies the normal GeniusLyrics library and adds custom filters to have better results when getting the song data.
 Works in conjunction with **MMM-OnSpotify**.

 > This module is completly developed.
 But I want to add some custom overlay funtions and scroll behaviours, im rewritting some stuff.
 Come back later!
 (One week max heh)